themagiulio/bandcamp-desktop/README.md

 It's very simple to use: just go to the album (or song, ep...) and click Music > Mini Player.

-##Build Instructions
+## Build Instructions
-Make sure to enable "Release" and "x86" when building the solution, as it will nto work with "Any CPU".
+Make sure to enable "Release" and "x86" when building the solution, as it will not work with "Any CPU".

-#Install Instructions
+## Install Instructions
 After building the solution, in the installer-gen/Release folder, there will be an msi which you can use to install the bandcamp desktop app.
+In order to build the msi installer you need to download the <a href="https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects">Visual Studio Project Setup Extension</a>.

 ![Alt Text](https://codegiuliotop.000webhostapp.com/bin/bd.png)